mennylevinski/secuditor-lite/SECURITY_CHECKLIST.md

 ---

 ### 🖥️ Server & Service Exposure
-- Detection of active server roles and services
+- Detection of AD server roles and services
 - DHCP, DNS, FTP, SSH, SNMP, SMTP, and more
 - Web server (IIS) and database services
 - Remote access and infrastructure services